 Latency separates voice AI that impresses callers from AI that frustrates them.
 For agencies, choosing a platform with consistent sub-1,200ms latency reduces client churn and support burden while making demos more convincing.

-Trillet's dynamic architecture delivers reliable latency without the overhead of visual flow builders, making it a strong choice for agencies prioritizing caller experience.
-Explore Trillet White-Label pricing starting at $99/month for the Studio plan or $299/month for unlimited sub-accounts.
+Trillet's dynamic architecture delivers reliable latency without the overhead of visual flow builders.
+For agencies where caller experience determines client retention, that consistency matters more than benchmark bragging rights.
+Explore Trillet White-Label pricing starting at $99/month for the Studio plan or $299/month for unlimited sub-accounts (as of April 2026).
+For a full walkthrough of Trillet's white-label capabilities, see the White-Label Voice AI Platform Guide for Agencies.